thirdgen88/ignition-docker/docs/README.md

 Note that if you remove the JDBC driver `.jar` file in the future, the `JDBCDRIVERS` database table within your gateway configuration database will likely still have the filename definition there, expecting a file to be available.

 If you wish to link in a JDBC driver with the same name as a built-in driver, declare an environment variable `GATEWAY_JDBC_RELINK=true`.
 This will cause the built-in JDBC driver to be removed and the new one linked in its place prior to gateway startup.

+**UPDATE:** As of 8.1.x, third-party jdbc will not be available on the _first_ launch of a fresh gateway (subsequent restarts will work just fine).
+This is due to the internal database not being created yet.
+Use of a pre-configured gateway backup (even an empty one) bind-mounted to `/restore.gwbk` is recommended if you need to have full module functionality on first-launch.

 ## Upgrading a volume-persisted Ignition Container